WhitelightningDev/storefront/README.md

 - **React**: The front-end framework used to build the app.
 - **React-Bootstrap**: A library for responsive design and styled components.
-- **Fake Store API**: A free API that provides fake product data for this demo.
+- **Fake Store API**: A free API that provides fake product data for this demo where you can showcase products so that you can see what your site will look like with live data.
-- **React Context API**: For managing the cart state across the app.
+- **React Context API**: For managing the cart state across the application.

 ---